natfarleydev/prd-markdown/markdown/advanced/advancedNewRules.markdown

 **Campaign Traits**: These traits are specifically tailored to give new characters an instant hook into a new campaign.
-Campaign traits tailored to a specific Pathfinder Adventure Path can always be found in that Adventure Path's Player's Guide, available at **paizo.com**.
+Campaign traits tailored to a specific PF Adventure Path can always be found in that Adventure Path's Player's Guide, available at **paizo.com**.